Bibliolatry

 Historically, Christianity has never endorsed worship of the Bible, reserving worship for God.
 Some Christians believe that biblical authority derives from God as the inspiration of the text, not from the text itself.

-The term "bibliolatry" does not refer to a recognized belief, but theological discussion may use the word pejoratively to label the perceived practices of opponents.
+The term bibliolatry does not refer to a recognised belief per se, but theological discussion may use the word pejoratively to label the perceived practices of opponents.

-Opponents may apply the term "bibliolatry" to groups such as Protestants of a fundamentalist and evangelical background, such as the King James Only movement, who espouse biblical inerrancy and a sola scriptura approach (scripture as the only divine authority).
+Opponents may apply the term bibliolatry to groups such as Protestants of a fundamentalist and evangelical background who espouse biblical inerrancy and a sola scriptura approach (i.e., scripture as the sole source for Christian faith and practice), as well as to movements such as the King James Only movement, which claims the exclusive authority of the King James Version.